bienflorencia/personal-site/content/project/fogones-de-fauna.md

 # Project summary to display on homepage.

-summary = "The participatory monitoring project named Fogones de Fauna is an experience in collaborative-learning, carried out in the village of Paso Centurión, Uruguay.
-For more information `external_link`"
+summary = "The participatory monitoring project named Fogones de Fauna is an experience in collaborative-learning, carried out in the village of Paso Centurión, Uruguay."

 # Optional image to display on homepage.
 image_preview = "fogones.jpg"